7RU7H/Archive/Brain-Hacking/Learning/Learn-to/Learn-To-Hack.md

+# Learn to Hack

+# This is very 2021-2022 centric beware

 By 7ru7h therefore as always look at other sources, it is just good for being a researcher or hacker or whatever

 Warning does contain enjoy the spicey takes, like programming and CTF vs Bug hunting